FengyuGuo/SphereSfm_MVS_converter/README.md

 ## Run SphereSfm on dataset

 Follow the instruction of [SphereSfm](https://github.com/json87/SphereSfM) to get the pose of sphere image.
 And export the result as txt.
-The folder should be like below.

-.
-├── cameras.txt
-├── db2.db
-├── images
-├── images.txt
-├── mask.png
-├── points3D.txt
-└── project.ini
+The file images.txt and points3D.txt is necessary for next steps.

 ## Modify the config